AMS Undergraduate Opportunity Awards: creating opportunity for mathematics students

-Since 1991, thanks to a bequest from the estate of Waldemar J., Barbara G., and Juliet Trjitzinsky, nearly 200 promising math students have received awards to ensure that financial hardship does not stand in the way of completing their degree program.
+Since 1991, thanks to a bequest from the estate of Waldemar J., Barbara G., and Juliet Trjitzinsky, over 200 promising math students have received awards to ensure that financial hardship does not stand in the way of completing their degree program.

 Thanks to generous donors, two new awards — the Edmund Landau Award and the William Lockwood Forster Memorial Award — will join the Trjitzinsky Awards to expand the Undergraduate Opportunity Awards program and support more students in the future.

 This program benefits mathematics students when they need it most.
 Interviews with past awardees show that along with the monetary support comes a strong sense of affirmation that encouraged them to persevere in their studies.
 Read more about past recipients and their paths in mathematics.

 To make these annual awards, the AMS randomly selects a number of geographically distributed AMS institutional member schools, who in turn issue one-time awards to beginning mathematical students to assist them in pursuit of careers in mathematics.
-The number of recipients and scholarship amount vary; in 2020, eight undergraduates each received awards of $3,000.
+The number of recipients and scholarship amount vary; in 2021, nine undergraduates each received awards of $3,000.
 There is no application process for these awards.
 If you have any questions, contact the Programs department.

 Your gift to these three Undergraduate Opportunity Awards will support rising mathematicians across the country.
 You may also create your own named fund to create an Undergraduate Opportunity Award to benefit future generations of math students in need.
 To make a gift or for more information, please email or call Douglas Allen, Director of Development at 401-455-4126